ivanreyess/web-scrapper/README.md

 * jdk 17
 * mysql db

-To run the application you must have a mysql instance up and running, database credentials can be changed under the /resources/application.properties file
+To run the application you must have a mysql instance up and running, database credentials can be changed under the /resources/application.properties file.
+Default database name: db_web_scrapping.
+Please be aware changing database name could prevent sql script to run properly.

 ### Running  the application :star: